landlab/landlab/docs/install.rst

 -	Open the Python editor in Anaconda called Spyder.

 -	On the Spyder toolbar, go to **Tools → Open** command prompt to open the command line.
 Alternatively you can open a standard terminal window, such as an xterm (X11.app) or terminal window (Terminal.app) on a mac, which are both found in the Applications/Utilities directory.
+If you do use a standard terminal, make sure you have :ref:`resolved your path issues <correcting_python_version>`).

 - To ensure that your version of *pip* (a package installer) is up-to-date, enter the following command::